irisnet/irishub-server/README.md

 # irishub-server
-A gRPC server that allows light clients to interact with IRIS hub
+A Thrift RPC server that allows light clients to interact with IRIS hub